Twinkle, twinkle

 Update: First U.S. Commercial Spacecraft, “Resilience,” to Launch November 14

-The historic flight will inaugurate a new era in ISS operations, 20 years after the first mission left Earth’s orbit.
+The historic launch will inaugurate a new era in ISS operations, 20 years after the first mission left Earth’s orbit.

 10/27/2020 By Emma Schkloven